[Mark Pritchard in the Chair]

 Katie very much wanted me to be her voice today.
 Other women in my constituency have been in touch too.
 I think we heard that one in five or one in 10 women across the country suffer from this condition.
 That is an extraordinary statistic.
 As policy makers and legislators, we must recognise that we have failed to act to date, and that we now have an opportunity and a responsibility to take decisive action.
 It is incredibly important that there is a joined-up approach across Departments.
 As the right hon.
 Member for Elmet and Rothwell said, it is clear that there are a number of Departments with responsibility that can make a difference on these issues.

-It is also incredibly important that the Department of Health and Social Care does not say, as it often does, “We are not willing to focus on specific conditions; we are willing to have generic approaches to groups of conditions, but we are not willing to train people on, raise awareness of or recognise particular conditions that need a much greater level of central intervention.”
+It is also incredibly important that the Department of Health and Social Care does not say, as it often does, “We are not willing to focus on specific conditions; we are willing to have generic approaches to groups of conditions, but we are not willing to train people on, raise awareness of or recognise particular conditions, which need a much greater level of central intervention.
 It is obvious from the neglect that this condition has experienced for a long time that it needs central intervention.
-Centrally-driven changes in policy are essential.
+Centrally driven changes in policy are essential.
 Of course, delivery has to come on the ground—that is about awareness raising, training, early intervention and education—but we also need a specific focus on this condition.

 I congratulate my right hon.
 Friend the Member for Elmet and Rothwell (Alec Shelbrooke) on the sensitive way in which he introduced the debate.
 He posed three questions at the end of his speech.
 The answer to all three is: “Because it affects women.”